 The worst thing is that those photos and videos will probably never see the light of day.
-At best, they’ll be used as ammunition for their insta story to show everybody how much fun they’re having.
-But you won’t be looking at them with your kids in ten years’ time… They won’t be framed on your mantelpiece.
-In reality, they’re destined to be deleted from that person’s phone six months down the line when they need to free up some space because they’re at somebody else’s wedding…
+At best, they’ll be used as ammunition for your cousin’s insta story to show everybody how much fun they’re having.
+You won’t look at these iPhone photos with your kids in ten years’ time… They won’t be framed on your mantelpiece.
+In reality, they’re destined to be deleted from that person’s phone six months down the line when they need to free up some iCloud space because they’re at somebody else’s wedding…

 3) It gives you more to look forward to

 You know that experiment with the kids and the marshmallow?
 Basically, they were given a marshmallow, and if they could wait long enough without eating it, they could have two marshmallows instead of one.
 This is kind of like that.

 Having an unplugged ceremony means that you’ll have more to look forward to further down the line.
 When you get to see your photos and your wedding film, you’re going to enjoy them so much more than you would if you’d already relived your first kiss seventeen times in the form of facebook posts, snapchats, and that random girl on the train that was watching it back on your bridesmaid’s insta story.

 Wouldn’t you rather relive your vows for the first time in high definition, filmed with a camera set-up that cost ten-times that of your mum’s phone, and by an experienced professional that’s edited it to music to have maximum emotional impact?

 So there you have it: three reasons why you should have an unplugged ceremony.
 Hopefully this has helped you make a decision.
 Maybe you do want everyone to film the ceremony on their phones, and that’s okay too – it’s your day!